MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- DisableBypassOfSmartScreenWarningsAboutUncommonFiles-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting determines whether the user can bypass warnings from SmartScreen Filter.
-SmartScreen Filter warns the user about executable files that Internet Explorer users do not commonly download from the Internet.
+SmartScreen Filter warns the user about executable files that Internet Explorer users don't commonly download from the Internet.

 - If you enable this policy setting, SmartScreen Filter warnings block the user.

-- If you disable or do not configure this policy setting, the user can bypass SmartScreen Filter warnings.
+- If you disable or don't configure this policy setting, the user can bypass SmartScreen Filter warnings.
 <!-- DisableBypassOfSmartScreenWarningsAboutUncommonFiles-Description-End -->

 <!-- DisableBypassOfSmartScreenWarningsAboutUncommonFiles-Editable-Begin -->